cfikeAI/cfikeAI/README.md

 # ⚙️ cfikeAI

-Based in the U.S. | M.S. in Information Systems | Specializing in MLOps, Cloud AI, and Cybersecurity
+Based in the U.S. | M.S. in Information Systems (AI/ML Concentration) | Specializing in MLOps, Cloud AI, and Cybersecurity

 ---